Clawrence005/Liri-Node-App/README.md

 What the project does

 LIRI is a Language Interpretation and Recognition Interface. **LIRI is a command line Node JS app** that takes in parameters and gives you back data from web APIs about:
->Songs and artists from spotify,
+1Songs and artists from spotify,
->Bands and the venues they are performing at.
+2Bands and the venues they are performing at.
->Movies and the generic information about its plot, actors, etc.
+3Movies and the generic information about its plot, actors, etc.

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.